PhilWa/precision-LLMs-for-bio-research/README.md

 Stay posted for more :-)

-For more info reach out to: philipp.warmer@gmail.com, leave an issue here or ping me on [Linkedin](https://www.linkedin.com/in/philippwarmer/)
+For more info reach out to: philipp.warmer@gmail.com, leave an issue here on git or ping me on [Linkedin](https://www.linkedin.com/in/philippwarmer/)